weweb-assets/weweb-server/README.md

 -   **Data** :
     -   `env` [REQUIRED] : accepts values `production` or `staging` and defines the target of the deployment.
 Deploying to production will also deploy to staging.
     -   `rawZip` [OPTIONAL] : accepts values `true` or `false` and defines if the deployment generates a ZIP containing raw project files.
-    -   `builtZip` [OPTIONAL] : accepts values `production` or `staging` and defines if the deployment generates a ZIP containing built project files.
+    -   `builtZip` [OPTIONAL] : accepts values `true` or `false` and defines if the deployment generates a ZIP containing built project files.
-    -   `githubEnabled` [OPTIONAL] : accepts values `production` or `staging` and defines if the deployment pushes raw project files to the configured Github repository.
+    -   `githubEnabled` [OPTIONAL] : accepts values `true` or `false` and defines if the deployment pushes raw project files to the configured Github repository.

 -   **Returns** :